 Almost all of the characters are complex and feel authentic.
 I kept worrying about Ryan in particular.
 The only exception to that genuineness is Jimmy.
 I was not fully convinced by his threats.
 He was not as menacing as he should have been to make me believe that the other characters were truly in peril because of his intimidations.
 They were, most of all, in danger from themselves.

 Ireland’s religiosity affected the life of some of the characters.
-The Church is noticeably criticised because of the shaming of women and the aim to create devout people in order to achieve power.
-There are also mentions to what happened to unmarried women who got pregnant in the 70s.
+The Church is noticeably criticised because of the shaming of women and its aim of creating devout people in order to achieve power.
+There are also mentions of what happened to unmarried women who got pregnant in the 70s.
 They were forced to work at the “laundries”, their children were taken away from them and many ended up dying there.